Skip to content

 Checkpoint and Resume

-The basic Checkpoint implementation (structure, save/load, integration with agent loop) is described in Chapter 09: Agent Anatomy.
-Advanced strategies (granularity, validation, rotation) are covered in Chapter 11: State Management.
+The basic implementation (structure, save/load, integration with the agent loop) is described in Chapter 09: Agent Anatomy.
+Advanced strategies (granularity, validation, rotation) — in Chapter 11: State Management.

-• When to save: after each significant step (tool call, user response).
-For short tasks (2-3 iterations) Checkpoint is overkill.
-For long tasks (10+ iterations) it's mandatory.
+• Save after every significant step (tool call, user-facing response).
+For short tasks (2-3 iterations) a checkpoint is overkill.
+For long ones (10+ iterations) — it's mandatory.

-• TTL: set a TTL on checkpoints (e.g. 24 hours) so stale snapshots don't accumulate.
+• Set a TTL (e.g. 24 hours) so that old snapshots don't accumulate.

-In multi-agent systems, agents exchange information through a shared memory store.
-Each agent reads and writes to a common store, separating data by namespace:
+In multi-agent systems, agents exchange information through a shared store, namespacing data to keep it segregated:

 type SharedMemoryStore struct {